 Wanna know where to get the best food on the EBC trek?
 (And the MOST AMAZING brownies ever?!)
 Of course you do!
-Check out the details of each place we teahouse we stayed and ate at in our Full Itinerary.
-Hint: We'll tell you which ones have the best food!
+Check out the details of the teahouses we stayed and ate at in our Full Itinerary because we’ll tell you which ones have the best food!

 Money Saving Tip: Go vegetarian for your Everest Base Camp trek and save money.
 After a certain point on the trail, there is a “no kill zone”, meaning all meat needs to be carried in on foot… This can sometimes lead to not as sanitary conditions.
-We stayed vegetarians for the entire trek because people can get sick after eating meat on the trail.
+We stayed vegetarians for the entire trek because we heard people can get sick after eating meat on the trail.
 This worked out nicely for our wallets as well because the veggie dishes are typically cheaper.